 While we knew, on some level, that we would need to landscape, we didn’t realize how costly it would be.
 We wanted a fence, and a lawn, and space for a garden, and shrubbery.
-In the end, we employed some xeriscaping concepts to help reduce the total lawn area (although we still have lawn), and we did a lot of the work ourselves.
+In the end, we employed some xeriscaping concepts to help reduce the total lawn area (although we still have a lawn), and we did a lot of the work ourselves.
 We cut and put up the fence panels, and we planted most of our plants — after buying them on sale in the fall.
-My husband had help from his cousin in building garden boxes.

 While you can usually hang blinds without buying more than the kit containing them, curtains are another matter.
 We had to buy curtain rods to go with the curtains.
 Since we had lived in rentals up to that point, we had always taken window treatments for granted.
 It didn’t even occur to us to think that we would need them.
 The same was true of shower curtains — and shower rods.

-If you buy a previously owned house, or are used to renting, you might expect your new house to come with light fixtures and all the major appliances like refrigerator, range, oven, dishwasher, washer, dryer, etc. Don’t make any assumptions!
-Make sure you ask the realtor or the developer what exactly is included and not included in the deal.
-It is never a nice surprise to move in and find out that you have to spend another $5k on appliances and fixtures.
+If you buy a previously-owned house or are used to renting, you might expect your new house to come with light fixtures and all the major appliances like refrigerator, range, oven, dishwasher, washer, dryer, etc. Don’t make any assumptions!
+Make sure you ask the Realtor or the builder sales representative what exactly is included and not included in the deal.

-It’s easy to feel like you can skip the home inspection and home warranty service when you buy a new house — after all, it is brand new and every thing should work right?
-No so fast.
+It’s easy to feel like you can skip the home inspection and home warranty service when you buy a new house — after all, it is brand new, and everything should work right?
+Not so fast.
 Sometimes people cut corners, or things simply do not have the benefit of extensive use, resulting in things breaking down.
 Another unexpected problem with new construction is that the house may settle in a weird way resulting in cracks or strange bumps and dips.